khannnnnnnnnnnnn/3-DOF-Drawing-Robot-Simulation-in-Unity/README.md

 }
 ```

+**Explanation:**
+- `params float[] coords` allows you to pass any number of coordinate values as parameters
+- The function iterates through coordinates in pairs (x, z)
+- For each pair, it creates a Vector3 with:
+  - X = coords[i] (horizontal position)
+  - Y = 0 (always zero in the local coordinate system; height is controlled separately)
+  - Z = coords[i+1] (vertical position on the drawing surface)
+- **Example usage:** `Stroke(0,0, 2,5, 4,0)` creates three points: (0,0,0), (2,0,5), (4,0,0)
+  - This represents a continuous stroke connecting three points (like drawing a 'V' shape)
+- The robot will move smoothly through all these points in sequence without lifting the pen

+---

 **2. Parametric Arc Generator**

+This is the most sophisticated part of the path generator.
+It creates smooth circular or elliptical arcs using trigonometric functions.

 ```csharp
 List<Vector3> CreateArc(float cx, float cz, float w, float h,
                         float startAng, float endAng, int res = 20)